echamudi/heyhoy/README.md

 (WIP - Experimental) Damn simple programming language built using javascript from scratch (no jison, no bison).

-> This project is created to me help studying recursive-descent top-down parser implementation.
+> This project was created to help me studying recursive-descent top-down parser implementation.

-> Only the lexer and syntax parser is working for the meantime.

 | Branch | Status |
 | - | - |